-Ready to take an ancestry DNA test to better understand your family’s past, but aren’t sure which one to choose?
-You’re not alone.
+Tens of millions of people have submitted their DNA to various companies to connect with cousins, discover their ethnicities, and even get health recommendations.
+Maybe you’re ready to follow in their footsteps and take an ancestry DNA test to better understand your family’s past.
+But how do you know which test is right for you?
 Several excellent DNA tests for genealogy are now available for a reasonable cost, but picking the right one for you can be very confusing.

 In the following guide we have done our best to help you answer these questions and make a decision for yourself as to which test is right for you.
 We have also made some quick recommendations for those in a hurry.